kontenbase/feedback/README.md

-# feedback
+# Kontenbase Feedback

-Kontenbase feedback repo and issues
+Kontenbase feedback repo and issues.

+If you want to send a feedback, [open an issue here](https://github.com/kontenbase/feedback/issues/new).